jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 For those who are not attractive enough to "have everything" in the romantic marketplace, this leads to a terrible tradeoff, which leads to procrastination.
-Long term compatibility and character are not terribly correlated to sexual attractiveness, and "getting practical" may mean dating attractive people than one would prefer to date, since attractive relationship-minded people tend to stay in relationships.
+Long term compatibility and character are not terribly correlated to sexual attractiveness, and "getting practical" may mean dating less attractive people than one would prefer to date, since attractive relationship-minded people tend to stay in relationships and are therefore not in the dating pool.

-If the circumstances in one's dating circle are favorable, the sexual marketplace makes the choice even more difficult, as fulfilling sexual relations are available provided one is quick to "fall in love" and consummate things.
-For the commitment-minded, this frequently leads to accidentally entering into the **the relationship** - something a bit like marriage but without the cohabitation and legal strictures.
-At which points, things go great until you or your partner find a flaw that will keep you from committing to the other person.
+Those attractive enoughot "have everything" face a different difficulty - for them, fulfilling sexual relations are available provided one is quick to "fall in love" and consummate things.
+For the commitment-minded, this frequently leads to accidentally falling into **the relationship** - something a bit like marriage but without legal strictures.
+At which points, things go great until someone in the relationship finds a flaw that will keep them from committing to the other person.
 This will happen frequently - because "the relationship" was entered based on physical chemistry rather than compatiblity.

-Perhaps you're so attractive that this poses no problem to you: an unending series of monogamous relationships based on fantastic sexual chemistry sounds appealing.
+Now, an unending series of monogamous relationships based on fantastic sexual chemistry sounds appealing, and I wish I were fortunate enough to have had that "problem."
 If you're lucky enough to be able to cycle through many romatic partners, you may eventually find one compatible enough that you stay together long term, even marry and have children.
 Unfortunately, this is not a world of eternal youth, and even those who find themselves in this stuation may find none of these relationships work out.
 One may exit your mid-thirties and be no closer to finding a marriage partner than when they left college.
-And this is the best case only.

-In fact, someone who is less attractive may have an easier time getting married - provided they are actually able to find someone who will date them more than once!
+Oddly, someone who is less attractive might have an easier time getting married - provided they are actually able to find someone who will date them more than once!
 Such people rarely experience blind infatuation or love at first sight that is actually reciprocated.
 That means that if they can date, they are probably